Real-Time Dam Levels

 Water Level Analysis

 Storage levels at Millbrook are within moderate seasonal bounds.
-Sitting at 54.3%, the total stored volume is 16 GL.
+The current reading shows the reservoir at 61%, translating to 16 GL.
 While adequate, continuous monitoring is standard procedure for this catchment.

 Catchment & Hydrological Impact

 Fed primarily by the River Torrens, this reservoir plays a critical role in the South Australian Gulf drainage division.
-Hydrological health in this specific drainage basin is vital for downstream ecosystems.
+Managing the flow from the River Torrens ensures that downstream agricultural zones receive consistent supply.
 Catchment dynamics in the South Australian Gulf are deeply influenced by the retention capacity of Millbrook.

 Agricultural & Economic Significance